terraform-ibm-modules/terraform-ibm-ocp-service-mesh/modules/sm-istio/README.md

 ### Sidecar proxy resources requests and limits

-Through the input variable `proxy_resources` you can set resource requests and limits for the sidecar proxy container injected into workload pods.
-Defaults to `null`, leaving Istio's own sidecar defaults in place.
+The input variable `proxy_resources` allows you to set resource requests and limits for the istio sidecar proxy container injected into workload pods.
+Defaults to `null`, leaving Istio sidecar defaults in place.
+For more details about setting these resources parameters please refer [to this doc](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#resourcerequirements-v1-core)

 ```hcl
 proxy_resources = {